erik-larsen/opengl-for-mac/README.md

   All code is in one file, with the same code building to Mac and Emscripten, save for a few short #ifdef's.
 Build instructions are included.
 - Steps to obtain the latest GLES headers via ANGLE and the latest GLES libraries via Chrome.
 - Steps to build ANGLE from scratch, should you want to build GLES libraries yourself.
-  Note: The ANGLE build consumes ~35GB as of June 2024.
+  NOTE: The ANGLE build consumes ~35GB as of June 2024.

-Credits: Thanks to [grplyer](https://github.com/grplyler) and [Peter0x44](https://github.com/Peter0x44) for the [steps](https://medium.com/@grplyler/building-and-linking-googles-angle-with-raylib-on-macos-67b07cd380a3) to copy GLES libraries from a local Chrome installation and for how to build ANGLE.
+Thanks to [grplyer](https://github.com/grplyler) and [Peter0x44](https://github.com/Peter0x44) for the [steps](https://medium.com/@grplyler/building-and-linking-googles-angle-with-raylib-on-macos-67b07cd380a3) to copy GLES libraries from a local Chrome installation and for building ANGLE.

-### Install prerequisites
+### Install requirements
 ```
-# Clone this repository
+# Clone gles-for-mac
 git clone https://github.com/erik-larsen/gles-for-mac.git

+# Set your path to gles-for-mac (NOTE: add this to your ~/.zshrc)
+export GLES_FOR_MAC=/path/to/gles-for-mac
+export DYLD_FALLBACK_LIBRARY_PATH=$GLES_FOR_MAC/lib

 # Install Apple Developer Command Line Tools
 xcode-select --install